Sungijnwoo/algorithm/README.md

 ## purpose
- To solve the algorithm problem which came from baekjoon
+ To solve algorithm problems from baekjoon